BITS Pilani: Research facilities

 BITS Pilani hosts a range of advanced research facilities across its campuses, supporting interdisciplinary research and innovation in science and engineering.
 The Central Instrumentation Facility (CIF) at each campus provides centralized access to high-end scientific equipment.
 Other specialized facilities includes a state-of-the-art cleanroom for micro and nano-fabrication, the Nalini Kurra Wind Tunnel Facility for advanced research in aerodynamic and renewable energy, the MEMS, Microfluidics & Nanoelectronics Lab (MMNE Lab) and Intracellular Parasite Education and Research Labs (iPEARL), a BSL-2+ facility for infectious disease research.

 BITS Pilani also hosts dedicated Centres of Excellence, including the Centre for Artificial Intelligence Research (APPCAIR), Centre of Research Excellence in Semiconductor Technologies (CREST), Centre of Research Excellence in National Security (CRENS), and the Advanced Research Centre for Sustainable Energy Technologies (ARCSET), which focus on key national and global research priorities.
 The institute was awarded the Sophisticated Analytical and Technical Help Institute (SATHI) project by the Department of Science and Technology (DST), a grant of ₹60 crore to set up shared research infrastructure in areas such as material sciences, device manufacturing and biopharmaceuticals.
 BITS Pilani is the only self-financed institute selected to host a Technology Innovation Hub under the Bio–Cyber Physical Systems (Bio‑CPS) vertical, through the BITS BioCyTiH Foundation, with a grant of ₹125 crore.
-According to the Nature Index, BITS Pilani is currently ranked 16th among academic institutions in India in terms of research output.
+According to the Nature Index 2026, BITS Pilani is ranked 19th among the academic institutions in India in terms of research output.

 Distance learning programmes (WILP)

-BITS Pilani also offers online distance learning programmes such as Work Integrated Learning Programmes (WILP) and in which students can get a B.Tech., M.Tech., Diploma, as well as Certificate programs while working in the industry.
+BITS Pilani also offers online distance learning programmes such as Work Integrated Learning Programmes (WILP), enabling working professionals to pursue B.Tech., M.Tech., diploma, and certificate programmes while continuing to work in industry.

 Digital education programmes

 BITS Pilani launched its first online undergraduate degree, the B.Sc. in Computer Science, in September 2022 through a partnership with Coursera.
-The programme offeris flexible pacing and multiple exit options.
+The programme offers flexible pacing and multiple exit options.
 In 2025, BITS Pilani established BITS Pilani Digital as a dedicated platform to expand its online degree offerings.
 The initial offerings include Bachelors and Masters in Data Science & AI.

 Rankings

-Internationally, BITS Pilani was ranked 668 in the QS World University Rankings for 2026 and 171 in Asia.
-It was ranked 601–800 in the world by the Times Higher Education World University Rankings for 2025.

-In India, BITS Pilani was ranked 11 overall in 2025 by the National Institutional Ranking Framework (NIRF), 19 among universities, 20 in the engineering ranking and 3 in India in the pharmacy ranking.
+Internationally, BITS Pilani was ranked 575 in the QS World University Rankings for 2027 and 154 in Asia.
+In India, in the 2025 National Institutional Ranking Framework (NIRF) rankings, BITS Pilani was ranked 16 overall, 7 among universities, 11 in the engineering ranking, and 2 in the pharmacy ranking.
 It was ranked 7th among engineering colleges by India Today in 2025 and second among private engineering colleges by Outlook India in 2025.

-The Department of Management at the Pilani campus is ranked among the top 25 B-Schools in India, according to The WEEK-Hansa Research Best B-Schools Survey 2024, and falls within the 451–500 band globally in the QS Business & Management Subject Ranking 2025.
+The Department of Management at the Pilani campus is ranked among the top 25 B-Schools in India, according to The WEEK-Hansa Research Best B-Schools Survey 2025, and falls within the 401–450 band globally in the QS Business & Management Subject Ranking 2026.